My shopping cart

 The GPS units connected to drones are actually GPS receivers.
 The true GPS is the Global Positioning System, which is a network of around 31 satellites (the number varies over time) that orbit the Earth and transmit high-frequency, lower power radio signals.
 As electromagnetic radiation, these signals travel at the speed of light.
 They can easily pass through clouds, glass or plastic, but are blocked or deflected by solids like tall buildings or leafy trees.

-Flight simulators, FPV and GPS aren’t needed for drone flight — but their adaptability, functionality and expandability are what you need to bump your learning program into an expansive, cross-disciplinary experience.
+Flight simulators, FPV and GPS aren’t needed for drone flight, but their adaptability, functionality and expandability are what you need to bump your learning program into an expansive, cross-disciplinary experience.

 But, what happens when a student asks why a drone needs to be connected to a minimum of seven GPS satellites to achieve a GPS Lock?
 What happens when your drone hugs a tree and you need to replace two of its arms?
-How do you know if your drone is properly build and 100% flight-worthy?
+How do you know if your drone is properly built and 100% flight-worthy?
 What if you have 5 drones and 30 kids?
 How does this awesome new technology integrate with all the other standards you're already trying to teach?
 Drones house incredibly advanced technologies, and there is a lot to learn and prepare for when you’re bringing drones into the classroom.

 This is where a package’s professional development and support capabilities come in.
 When those questions come up, when a drone isn’t functioning properly or when you need to replace a critical component, you need a drone-professional safety net.
 From webinars to in-house training, it’s important to be comfortable with your drone before it enters the hands of students.

 As you can see, there’s a lot more to choosing your STEM solution than just sticker shopping.
-From the quadcopter’s functionality and design to its safety features and professional development, your drone package needs to fit your needs to a T. Will your choice provide your students with the best drone experience possible?
+From the quadcopter’s functionality and design to its safety features and professional development, your drone package needs to fit your needs to a T.

-Sign up to receive product alerts, webinar invitations, STEM resources and exclusive offers.Join
+Sign up for product alerts, webinar invitations, STEM resources & exclusive offers.Join

-Speak with a Product Specialist to find the best Enrichment Solutions for your environment.Find out
+Speak with a STEM Program Specialist to find the best solutions for your environment.Find out

-Take this website on the go with a Catalog or Brochure tuned to your STEM needs.Explore
+Take this website on the go with a catalog tuned to your STEM needs.Explore

 See each course in action with a FREE sample of any product you're interested in.Sample